Mars researchers return to Devon Island, Nunavut, for 'twin mission' with Utah

 The team itself has much less lofty goals; in fact, they're right on the ground.

-They're studying lichens, because they're a good way to practice studying simple biology, and they're looking at permafrost polygons, shapes on the tundra that may also exist on Mars.
+They're studying lichens, because they're a good way to practise studying simple biology, and they're looking at permafrost polygons, shapes on the tundra that may also exist on Mars.

 All the while, they're being studied themselves.